twils0/styled-inline-additions/README.md

 - addObject (object): styled-inline-additions follows regular inline style (camel case) syntax and also provides a unique syntax to parse html, pseudo-classes, pseudo-elements, and media queries;

-  - add (array or string): include an 'add' key, with an array or string value,to add additional styling;
+  - add (array or string): include an 'add' key, with an array or string value, to add additional styling;

     - Rules:
       1. arrays may include nested objects;
       2. please keep in mind commas ',' and colons ':' contained in an array, nested object in an array, or a string, are counted as reserved characters:

     ```JSX
     <StyledDiv